eddieruan-alibaba/SONiC/doc/recursive/recursive_route.md

 | Case 4: BGP remote PE node failure  | BGP remote node down | It should be detected by IGP remote node down first before BGP reacts, a.k.a the same as the above steps.
 This is the PIC edge handling case.|
 | Case 5: Remote PE-CE link failure | This is remote PE's PIC local case.  | Remote PE will trigger PIC local handling for quick traffic fix up.
 Local PE will be updated after BGP gets informed. |

-## FRR Current Approaches for recursive handling
+## FRR Data Structure for Recursive Handling
 ### NH Dependency Tree
 struct nexthop contains two fields, *resolved and *reparent for tracking nexthop resolution's dependencies.